fullstake-web3/web3-foundation-application/applications/fullstake.md

 ### Overview

-FullStake is a cross-chain staking aggregator that brings value to nominators, validators and blockchain itself.
-Concept of our product assumes integration of all popular PoS blockhains, especially Polkadot and Kusama.
-For nominators we provide a single-interface for staking/unstaking and reward collection for all of his possible portfolio assets.
-For validators we provide a tool that will help them acquire new users easier.
-We also believe that by making staking user-friendly and accessible we will increase amount of staked assets and adoption.

-From the user perspective our product solves the problem of native staking and analysing the whole portfolio within a single interface in DeFi.
-Based on our research, an average DeFi enthusiast owns at least 2-3 wallets and 4-5 different tokens.
-Every PoS chain has its own staking protocol which requires different actions in order to stake.
-Firstly, this makes staking more than 1 token inconvenient and hardly scalable for the end user.
-Secondly, having many different platforms for staking makes it impossible to analyse your portfolio’s profitability.

-From the validator perspective our product solves the problem of nominator activation.
-Right now current staking solutions don't attach the user to the validator that initially acquired the user.
-Hence, it lowers marketing performance and efficiency.
-That's exactly what we try to solve.
+Staking flows are mostly complicated and time-consuming.
+Most users want a transparent and risk-free 1-click solution for staking and an easy way to analyze diversified portfolio.

+FullStake unifies staking in all chains into a simple and fast solution and gives cross-wallet and cross-chain analytics of your portfolio.
+We will achieve this by creating a smart contract that wraps native staking smart contracts and lets our users stake any coin in 1-click among several validators instead of manually choosing each validator/staking pool.
+For validators our fast staking tool will help them acquire new users easier using whitelabel integrations and referral links.

+For example, if a user wants to stake 1000 DOT, he just needs to sign our smart contract that will automatically stake all of his tokens among ~15 reliable validators.
+Moreover, if a user initially has only 1000 DOT, but wants to stake other tokens as well, our smart contract will automatically bridge, swap and natively stake the chosen amount.
+It is still 1-click for the user, that’s how we save users a ton of time.

 ### Project Details

-We began our work by researching our 2 users: nominators and validators.
-We 15 user interviews for each segment.
-This is our main conclusions:
-1. Nominators have problems with staking in new network and managing their diversified portfolio.
-They don't really want to know about choosing validators, their uptime and reputation, but they want to track 2 things:
-- How much I invest
-- How much I will have in X period after comission
-And of course they want to maximize their profit with minimum risk.
-That's it, no more details, such as, how to bridge coins into another blockchains and then swap it to stake.
-2. Validators are too many clicks away from stakers to have effective marketing.
-That's why they need "click the link below" solution for fast and convenient staking.
+Currently we are at a stage when we already conducted user research, designed an MVP for our product and are ready for development.
+We are also actively fundraising (VCs, angels and accelerators).

+These are our main conclusions of user researches:

+**Users/stakers insights**
+1. Staking flows are usually very complicated and time-consuming and vary between networks.
+All users want a “1-click” solution for staking
+2. Almost all native staking platforms provide poor analytics (transaction history, income visualization, normalization per USD, etc.).
+Because of that, they struggle to analyze their investments, only rough calculations
+3. It is very uncomfortable if network doesn’t have auto-claim or auto-compound of rewards - users often forget to claim rewards in order to reinvest it
+4. Users have trust issues about signing transactions in wallets, that’s why some of them are afraid of using financial instruments like staking, liquidity pools etc.
+5. Not all networks provide an interface for a fast diversification of validators.
+Users can spend extra hours making a diversified staking portfolio.
+It is also very inconvenient to unstake from each validator separately.
+6. CEXs stakers are really angry when they face limits for staking amount, less APR than in native staking

+**Validators insights**
+1. Validators are always ready for delegations, so they are ready for revenue-share model if it is transparently visible that the additional stake came from our product
+2. Right now validators have to put a huge list of different methods on how to stake (e.g. https://everstake.one/).
+They are losing potential customers on this step.
+3. Sometimes they have a negative economy (e.g. when the price of the coin is dumping), at such moments they are ready to pay more
+4. They are also ready to pay more, when they need extra stake to be evaluated to the active validator pool

-Then we made a [concept prototype](https://www.figma.com/proto/Fxsokt9nsc4tqqCVavKsLf/Mockups?page-id=24%3A2&node-id=875%3A712&viewport=335%2C-2155%2C0.47&scaling=scale-down&starting-point-node-id=875%3A712) based on these researches.
-We are constantly improving details and feature, though concept user flow and feature list are determined.
+This is our [concept prototype](https://www.figma.com/proto/Fxsokt9nsc4tqqCVavKsLf/Mockups?page-id=24%3A2&node-id=875%3A712&viewport=335%2C-2155%2C0.47&scaling=scale-down&starting-point-node-id=875%3A712) based on these researches.
+We are constantly revising it, though general user flow and feature list are determined.

-We also have a [pitch deck](https://drive.google.com/file/d/1tkX9N1MPkBlO3Zi_7_oWb544peJ5r6yA/view?usp=sharing) that also covers market, monetization, product-market fit and go-to-market strategy.
+We have a [pitch deck](https://drive.google.com/file/d/1tkX9N1MPkBlO3Zi_7_oWb544peJ5r6yA/view?usp=sharing) that also covers market, monetization, product-market fit and go-to-market strategy.

 ### Ecosystem Fit

-- **Where and how does your project fit into the ecosystem?** We help nominators manage their staking and validators to attract new users.
+- **Where and how does your project fit into the ecosystem?** We help nominators stake easily and fast and validators to attract new users.
 Also, we believe that we will increase security and decentralization of blockchain.
-- **Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?** Basically, we have 2 TAs:
+- **Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?** Basically, we have 2 target audiences:
   - Nominators/stakers with diversified portfolio.
   - Validators.
 - **What need(s) does your project meet?**
-  - For nominators we solve problem of staking on different wallets/sites.
-From this problem follows the need of cross-wallet/chain analytics.
+  - For nominators we give fast and easy 1-click staking instrument with cross-wallet/chain analytics.
   - For validators we fix the last-step conversion by giving fast, simple and native solution - no more huge amount of instructions on how to stake through different platfrosm, just FullStake.
+  - For Polkadot / Kusama we make staking more accessible that will result in increased total staking capilization and network decentralization
-- **Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?** We have some competitors (and in Polkadot/Kusama ecosystem too, such as YieldScan), and furthermore native Polkadot/Kusama staking is quite convenient, but we clearly understand that in future common DeFi user will need staking aggregator to stake different coins with different wallets.
+- **Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?** We have some competitors (and in Polkadot/Kusama ecosystem too, such as YieldScan), and furthermore native Polkadot/Kusama staking is quite convenient, but we clearly understand that in the future 1-click staking will become a commodity and we want to hasten that day.
   - **If so, how is your project different?**
+    1. Our secret sauce is that we provide unified 1-click staking in top PoS blockchains by wrapping native staking into our own smart contract.
-    1. Our first differentiation from competitors is that we do product for conservative investors, that want to avoid additional risks and value transparency.
+    3. We do product for conservative investors that want to avoid additional risks and value transparency.
 We don't have our own token and we don't hold our users money.
-    2. We aim to be cross-chain & cross-wallet and cover all PoS blockchains, because most of our users hold diversified portfolio.
+    4. We aim to be cross-chain & cross-wallet and cover all PoS blockchains, because most of our users hold diversified portfolio.
-    3. We also focus on bringing value to validators, so they could have a tool for more efficient customer acquisition.
+    5. We also focus on bringing value to validators, so they could have a tool for more efficient customer acquisition.

 ## Team :busts_in_silhouette: